 The domestic reverse charge (DRC) is a directive wherein customers in the building and construction industry pay VAT due for a contractor's services directly to HMRC rather than to the contractor.
-DRC is enforced in the UK from 1 October 2020.
+DRC is due to be enforced in the UK from 21 March 2021.

 In Receipt Bank, you can apply DRC to contractor's invoices by applying the relevant tax rates to them.
 Below you will find the following information to help you understand what DRC tax rates are, how to set them up and apply them within Receipt Bank, and how to automate them.